 There are a few different ways to measure sound.
 Depending on the methodology, sound pressure measurements are taken with an integrating sound level meter or a personal sound exposure meter.
 Sound level meters can be used in all types of measurements, whereas personal sound exposure meters are typically used to prevent noise-induced hearing loss and are located near the human ear.

-The sound energy causes changes of the air pressure.
-Changes of the air pressure are detected by the membranes of measurement microphones, essential parts of sound level meters.
-The units of an air pressure are Pascals and the smallest change of atmospheric pressure that humans can detect is a change of 20 uPa and the highest change can go up to thousands Pascals.
+The sound pressure level SPL is a sound quantity expressed in decibels dB that expresses the changes in the air pressure that produce sounds.
+Changes in the air pressure are detected by the membranes of measurement microphones, essential parts of sound level meters.
+The units of air pressure are pascals and the smallest change of atmospheric pressure that humans can detect is a change of 20 uPa (micro pascals) and the highest change can go up to thousands of pascals.
 To manage such a big range of variability of air pressure the decibel scale is used (dB).
-The sound decibel is a logarithm scale that uses a reference of 20 uPa and compresses a large scale of Pascals to manageable scale of decibels.
-Because of the decibel scale the sound measurement results are referred as sound pressure levels.
+The sound decibel is a logarithm scale that uses a reference of 20 uPa and compresses a large scale of pascals to a manageable scale of decibels.
+Because of the decibel scale, the sound measurement results are referred to as sound pressure levels.

-Sound that varies with time is usually represented as Leq or Peak results, expressed in decibels.
-The Equivalent Continuous Sound Level (Leq) is most commonly used becasue it has a direct relationship to the energy content of the signal.
-The Leq is a form of representation of the energy of sound signal and is used to asses the level of danger to human hearing.
-The Peak value is the maximum amplitude value that the signal reaches within the period of time.
+The Equivalent Continuous Sound Level (Leq) is the most commonly used sound quantity because it has a direct relationship to the energy content of the signal.
+The Leq is a form of representation of the energy of the sound signal and is used to assess the level of danger to human hearing.

-Incase of occupational noise the LEQ is measured in the period of 8 hours of a working day and such result is referred as the Daily Noise Exposure Level (LEX).
-The daily noise exposure can be also presented as the % of the daily limit, and such representation of the result is called a Noise Dose.
+In the case of occupational noise, the LEQ is measured in 8 hours of a working day and such result is referred to as the daily noise exposure level (LEX).
+The daily noise exposure levels measured can be also presented as the % of the daily limit, and such representation of the result is called a noise dose.

 Sound level meter